Chang San-cheng

 Chang San-cheng (張善政 (Zhāng Shànzhèng); born 24 June 1954), also known by his English name Simon Chang, is a Taiwanese civil engineer, academic, and politician who has served as the mayor of Taoyuan City since 2022.
-He previously served as premier of Taiwan from 1 February 2016 to 20 May 2016 after being appointed by President Ma Ying-jeou.
+He previously served as the premier of the Republic of China from 1 February 2016 to 20 May 2016 after being appointed by President Ma Ying-jeou.
 Before assuming the premiership, he had served as vice premier from 8 December 2014 under the Mao Chi-kuo cabinet.
 Chang was the first nonpartisan premier of Taiwan.

 Before entering politics, Chang graduated from National Taiwan University and earned a master's degree from Stanford University and his doctorate from Cornell University in engineering.
 He began an independent campaign for the 2020 Taiwanese presidential election, then suspended his run to join the Kuomintang ticket, headed by Han Kuo-yu.
 The pair lost to incumbent president Tsai Ing-wen and her running mate William Lai.

 Early life and education

-Chang was born in Taipei, Taiwan, on June 24, 1954, to Yun-Hwa and Tung-wen Chang.
-He was educated at Chang-An Elementary School (1960–1966), Ta-tung Junior High School (1966–1969), and graduated from Taipei Municipal Chien Kuo High School in 1972.
+Chang was born on 24 June 1954 in Taipei, Taiwan.
+His father was from Tianjin, China, who, after graduating from university, moved to Taiwan in 1948, where he worked for the Chinese Petroleum Corporation at its Kaohsiung refinery.
+His mother, a native of Tainan, also worked for the company, where his parents met before marrying and moving to Taipei.
+As a child, Chang developed an interest in engineering through his father, a civil engineer.

+Chang attended Taipei Municipal Datong Junior High School, graduating in 1969.
+He then graduated from Taipei Municipal Chien Kuo High School in 1972.
+After high school, he graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering in 1976.
+As an undergraduate, he completed an internship on the construction of the North-link line in Hualien County and helped to survey bridge piers near Xincheng.

-After high school, Chang attended National Taiwan University and graduated with his Bachelor of Science (B.S.) in civil engineering in 1976.
-He left Taiwan in September 1976 to complete graduate studies in the United States, where he earned a Master of Science (M.S.) in civil engineering and structural engineering from Stanford University.
-Chang was then awarded a graduate fellowship to enroll in Cornell University and earned his Ph.D. in civil and structural engineering from Cornell in 1981 with a specialization in computer graphics.
-His doctoral dissertation was titled, "An Integrated Finite Element Nonlinear Shell Analysis System with Interactive Computer Graphics," and was supervised by professors Richard H. Gallagher and Yih-Hsing Pao.
+Chang completed graduate studies in the United States, earning a Master of Science (M.S.) in civil engineering and structural engineering from Stanford University in 1977 and his Ph.D. in civil engineering from Cornell University in 1981 with a specialization in computer graphics.
+His doctoral dissertation, completed under engineers Richard H. Gallagher and Yih-Hsing Pao, was titled, "An Integrated Finite Element Nonlinear Shell Analysis System with Interactive Computer Graphics."